nselby/nselby.github.io/_posts/2022-09-25-Automating-Police-Report-Text-A-Product-Managers-View.md

 ### One Way We Automated Report Content at StreetCred

 My former company, StreetCred - which as CEO I crashed into the side of a mountain - had some pretty fantastic law enforcement technology - not "for its time" but just, full stop great tech.
-WHen I say I "crashed it into the side of a mountain," our failure was funding; the 15 agencies running the tool all loved it, and reported low- to mid-double-digit improvements in the closure rates of cases they worked with it.
+When I say I "crashed it into the side of a mountain," our failure was funding; the 15 agencies running the tool all loved it, and reported low- to mid-double-digit improvements in the closure rates of cases they worked with it.

 So I think I am well-suited to talk about tech.
 No one should listen to me about money.